mweidner037/list-positions-formatting/README.md

 This library complements [list-positions](https://github.com/mweidner037/list-positions).
 It lets you add _inline formatting_ to any list from that library: bold, font size, hyperlinks, etc. Inline formatting is a key component of rich text, and you can also use it for [spreadsheet rows/columns](https://mattweidner.com/2023/09/26/crdt-survey-2.html#spreadsheet-formatting) and other lists.

-Each formatting _mark_ is defined in terms of `Position`s from the list-positions library.
-So multiple lists can share the same marks, including lists on different devices - enabling DIY collaborative rich-text editing.
+Each formatting _mark_ is defined in terms of `Position`s from the list-positions library, independent of a specific list or text string.
+So you can store formatting marks separately from the list itself, or share marks between multiple lists.
+In particular, you can share marks between lists on different devices, enabling DIY collaborative rich-text editing.

 ### Example Use Cases

 1. Standard collaborative rich-text editing.
-2. In a rich-text editor with suggested changes, you might have separate Lists for the main text and each suggestion.
-This library lets you query how the main list's Formatting affects each suggestion's list, so that the user can see how it will be formatted once accepted.
+2. Store annotations on a text document, in the style of [atJSON](https://github.com/CondeNast/atjson#what-does-a-document-look-like) but with the array indices replaced by immutable _anchors_ that automatically accommodate future edits.
-3. Likewise, you could have suggested formatting marks and add/delete them to toggle between the current vs suggested formatting.
+3. In a rich-text editor with suggested changes, you could store suggested formatting marks separately and use `Formatting.addMark`/`deleteMark` to toggle between the current vs suggested formatting.
 4. Server authority: A user can optimistically add a formatting mark to their local instance, send it to a server, and then delete the mark if the server rejects it (e.g., it was outside the range that the user is allowed to edit).

 ## Concepts